galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
->    > To filter, use "c7<0.05".
+>    > To filter, use "c7 lessthan 0.05".
 And we get 278 transcripts with a significant change in gene expression between the G1E and megakaryocyte cellular states.
 >    > </details>
 >    {: .question}
 >